mitchellkrogza/nginx-ultimate-bad-bot-blocker/Fail2Ban/README.md

 findtime = 604800   ; 1 week
 maxretry = 20
 ```

+# Blocking wp-login.php attacks on Wordpress Sites
+See the included /filter.d/nginx-limit-req.conf jail and filter for detecting and blocking wp-login attacks
+The original /filter.d/nginx-limit-req.conf file from Fail2Ban is included including a /filter.d/nginx-limit-req.local file with the settings you need to detect and block wp-logins.
+An example of the jail settings for your jail.local file is included in the jail.local sample.
+This works great at picking up wp-login attacks.
+Be sure to add the rate limiting zone to your nginx.conf as per instructions in /filter.d/nginx-limit-req.local

 ### If this helps you why not [buy me a beer](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XP2AZ4S5HNAWQ):beer: